I'll never forget the moment when

 Architects should own up to their mistakes and work on solutions.

-Being transparent in everything you do builds trust.
-Clients like pros who are honest about the ups and downs of a project.
+Clients like architects who are honest about the ups and downs of a project.

 .